FaizanAsifB/Portfolio/src/content/about/about-me.md

 ---
 title: About:Faizan Asif
 description: I am a self-taught web developer with a passion for solving problems and creating immersive digital experiences.
 I am constantly seeking new challenges and opportunities for personal growth, always striving to push boundaries and expand my horizons.
-As I embark on my journey in web development, I am eager to apply my passion for innovation and dedication to excellence to contribute meaningfully to the tech industry.
+As I embark on my journey in web development, I am eager to apply my passion for innovation and dedication to excellence and contribute meaningfully to the tech industry.
 ---

 # My Journey and Passions